 Brown colors predominate when several different pigments are present together and mix together.

-Fall colors are an important staple piece in many landscapes and provide glorious displays of color year after year (usually)!
+Fall colors and maple trees in fall are an important staple piece in many landscapes and provide glorious displays of color year after year (usually)!

 All about maple tree colors and reasons why they might not change: